 On 27th March 2019, Google announced that desktop Gmail users can now see dynamic emails that are actionable.
 Users can interact and perform certain actions within the email without having to go to an external website.

 This advancement gives emails a huge boost in terms of the level of user engagement they can potentially deliver for brands.
 This assumes even greater significance as Gmail accounts form a major chunk of the total number of active email users across the world.
 In fact, Gmail already had over 1 billion monthly active users in early 2016.

-Early last year, Google had introduced Accelerated Mobile Pages (AMP) as an open source project designed to help web publishers create mobile-optimized content that load instantly on all devices.
+Early last year, Google had introduced Accelerated Mobile Pages (AMP) as an open source project designed to help web publishers create mobile-optimised content that load instantly on all devices.

 AMP technology enables faster loading of webpages with rich content like video, animations, and graphics across multiple platforms and devices so that content can appear everywhere in an instant – regardless of the type of smartphone, tablet, or mobile device.

 With this latest announcement, Google is now extending the AMP feature to emails, bringing that interactive, engaging, and actionable experience to email.

 With dynamic emails, desktop Gmail users can stay up to date in terms of the information they see in the email, like the latest comment threads and recommended jobs.